Vipul-045/Escrow/Readme.md

 - **Initialize Escrow**: The maker deposits token A into escrow, specifying the amount and the token B they wish to receive.
 - **Atomic Exchange**: The taker deposits token B; the contract swaps tokens between parties, ensuring both sides are fully satisfied or the transaction fails.
 - **Refund Option**: If the deal is not finalized, the maker can refund their tokens from escrow.
-- **Event Emissions**: Emits events (`MakeEvent`, `TakeEvent`, `RefundEvent`) for on-chain monitoring and integration.

-## How It Works

-1. **Make**: The maker calls the `make` instruction, depositing a specified amount of token A and specifying how much token B they want in return.
-An escrow account is initialized to store state and funds.

-2. **Take**: The taker calls the `take` instruction, depositing the required amount of token B. Upon success, token A is sent from escrow to the taker, and token B is sent to the maker.
-The escrow vault is closed.

-3. **Refund**: If no taker fulfills the offer, the maker can call `refund` to retrieve their token A from escrow and close the vault.

 ### Main Data Structure